howie6879/ruia/docs/en/examples/spider_parent_class.md

         super().start()
 ```

-And you should a `developer.db` should be created.
+And `developer.db` should have been created.